-The research program draws on the concept of corporate social responsibility to frame the various practices and generalized concern for the community beyond an organization's narrow mandate and which is not required by law (Carroll, 1979; Persson, 2008).
-While corporate social responsibility (CSR) among commercial sector organizations has become a focus of research in the past few decades, studies investigating the practice of social responsibility within nonprofit organizations are much less prevalent (Persson, 2008).
-Perhaps this is because, as providers of a 'social good' or service, nonprofit organizations are automatically viewed as being socially responsible.
-However, social responsibility encompasses more than just providing a particular 'good' to society; it refers to the practices that go 'above and beyond' the particular mandate of an organization.
+This poster is part of a larger research program examining the socially responsible efforts of local sport clubs/community sport organizations (CSOs).
+The research program draws on the concept of social responsibility in sport to frame the various practices and generalized concern for the community beyond an organization's narrow mandate and which is not required by law (Carroll, 1979; Persson, 2008).
+Social responsibility encompasses more than just providing a particular 'good' to society; it refers to the practices that go 'above and beyond' the particular mandate of an organization, but may in turn, strengthen or enhance the organization's ability to achieve its central goals.